 In the event that you are facing defamation in South Carolina and need to take legal action, the initial step is to draft a defamation cease and desist letter prior to filing a lawsuit.
 Lawyers can draft you a persuading letter, however, they are amazingly costly and not everyone can afford them.

-1. Search “defamation” on the DoNotPay app or web.
+1. Search “defamation” on and select the Defamation Demand Letters service.

 2. Select whether you faced libel, slander, or both.